 - a valid email address

 - the information on my visa

 - my date of arrival in France

 - my home address in France

+- to include my commitment contract to uphold the principles of the French Republic

 - a bank card to pay the €75 stay tax (alternatively, I can purchase an electronic tax stamp in cash from a tobacco shop or tax office)

 Once my VLS-TS is validated, I receive a confirmation by email.
 This confirmation includes a reference number, which serves as my personal identifier.
-It will be useful throughout my stay in France, particularly when applying to renew my residence permit.
+It will be useful throughout my stay in France, especially when applying for the renewal of my residence permit at my assigned préfecture.